 Upon graduating from the program, you will be able to:

 The application deadline for 2015 has passed.
 To be considered for acceptance for Summer 2015, please be advised all credentials must be submitted by the close of business (5 p.m.) on January 22, 2015.

 The three-year program has a unique format.
 Each year, students are admitted to the program in the summer semester and move through the program together as a cohort.
-Students attend classes one evening per week during the fall and spring semesters and complete a two-week residency each summer for three years.
+Students attend classes one evening per week during the fall and spring semesters and attend 2 evenings per week each summer.
 Each course is enhanced with online instruction.
 The leadership practicum courses and the dissertation credit courses are offered via a seminar format.

 Summer (6 credits)